Who is eligible and for how long

 Your coverage will last:

-- for 90 days after your claim or PRRA application is approved or
+- for 90 days after you get a positive decision on your asylum claim or PRRA application or

 - until you qualify for health insurance from your province or territory